Hall 6 of the FCCS EPM Cloud Study Tour

 • C€100,000 — DeutschWerk has PCON = 100% (full consolidation method), so 100% of the journal flows to the parent.
 The 20% NCI is calculated separately from POWN%, not by reducing the journal amount.

-• D€0 — journals post to FCCS_Journal Input which is excluded from the consolidation calculation.
+• D€0 — Enterprise Journal data is stored in FCCS_Journal Input, which is excluded from the PCON% calculation.

 Correct: C. DeutschWerk uses Full Consolidation with PCON = 100%.
 Proportionalization in Stage 3 applies the PCON% — 100% of all data (including journals) flows to the parent.
 The 20% NCI is calculated from POWN% and posted as a separate elimination entry.
 The journal amount visible in GlobalMerge consolidated P&L is the full €100,000 (translated to USD at the period rate), not a reduced €80,000.